 “The middle filling is such a fun surprise”

-This page may contain affiliate links, please see my full DISCLOSURE for policy details.
+This page may contain affiliate links, please see my full disclosure for policy details.
 I earn commissions if you shop through the links on this page.

-Today’s Halloween cookies have a cinnamon flavored mid-layer that is tinted dark orange and is surrounded by a rich buttery cookie.
+Today’s Halloween cookies have a cinnamon flavored mid-layer that is tinted dark orange and is surrounded by a rich buttery sugar cookie.
 The non-pareil mix is a Halloween favorite of orange and black.
 It’s just a bit spooky.